 Even a small amount of $500.00 per month would be a great help and a nice little way to fund camera gear (or a holiday, new car etc.) don’t you think?

 What You Waiting For?
-Dig out those photos and get selling online
+Dig out those photos and sell them online today!

 There are thousands of people who want photos but are unable to take good ones – help them out.

 They range from people who want art for their homes, images for products, photos for websites, bloggers, advertising agencies etc.